 Your fitness program is unique to you, shouldn’t your diet be personalized as well?
-While it’s smart to choose nutrient-dense foods such as citrus foods and red bell peppers that are high in vitamin C, I recently became a fan of the new Muscle Mac Pro®.
-It’s not just Macaroni & Cheese, it’s a delicious bowl of cheesy goodness that boasts an entire 20g of Protein along with MCT oil (a healthful fat) and BC30 Probiotics.
-The probiotics in Muscle Mac Pro® are structured to withstand the manufacturing process and digestion.
-As a result, good bacteria is supported while harmful bacteria is displaced.
-In other words, Muscle Mac Pro® supports digestive as well as immune health.
-It also has one billion CFU’s of probiotic per serving”, which is a full daily dose.
-Probiotics and protein go hand in hand, with protein actually aiding the body in protein utilization.
+It’s smart to choose nutrient-dense foods such as citrus foods and red bell peppers that are high in vitamin C. Probiotics and protein go hand in hand, with protein actually aiding the body in protein utilization.
 Other immune-supporting foods include prunes, apples, beans and red grapes.

 Fight the Germs.

 Don’t let the viruses and bugs get the best of you.
 Stop them in their tracks before they take a toll on your immune system.
 This starts at the front door.
 Cut down on outdoor grim and germs by removing your shoes before coming inside.
 Vacuum once a week to keep allergens at bay.
 It’s also best to close the lid every time you flush the toilet, reducing the amount of bacteria that is otherwise forced into the air and can collect on toothbrushes, towels and anything else out in the open.
 Lastly, never under estimate the importance of hand washing.